-- (iv) actively in search of alternative sites for relocation of the current open storage and vehicle parking activities on the Site in areas along Sha Tau Kok Road and Ping Che Road (such as the "Industrial (Group D)" ("I(D)") and "Open Storage" ("OS") zones under the approved Ping Che and Ta Kwu Ling OZP No. S/NE-TKL/14), which is in close proximity (about 5.5 km) to the Liantang/Heung Yue Wai Boundary Control Point (LT/HYW BCP) (Appendix Ig). - (b) The applied development would not frustrate the planning intention of "OU(CDWRA)" and are not incompatible with the surrounding port back-up uses. - (c) The Site had been hard paved and previously used for car racing, car repair/maintenance (the northeastern and eastern part of the Site previously under Applications No. A/YL-ST/553 and 554) and ship building repairing yard (the western part of the Site previously under Application No. A/YL-ST/558).
+western part of the Site previously under Application No. A/YL-ST/558).
 It was then used for parking of vehicles with ancillary open storages in past years.
-There is a genuine demand for parking of container vehicles near the boundary crossing and the current facilities on the Sites are well-established.
-Integral parking facility is playing an important role in serving the cross-boundary trade. - (d) Approval of the applications would not contravene the Town Planning Board Guidelines (TPB Guidelines) No. 12C as open storage or container back-up uses located close to the Lok Ma Chau crossing and without involving pond filling might be sympathetically considered by the Board in view of the strategic location of the Site in close proximity to the Lok Ma Chau crossing and the genuine need to facilitate cross-boundary movements of goods in the area. - (e) In accordance with the TPB Guidelines No. 13F, the Sites fall within "Category 4 Areas".
-The Site is the subject of previous planning approvals; the applied use would not generate adverse environmental, visual, traffic and drainage impacts on the surrounding areas; and the Site is near the existing cross-boundary control point in Lok Ma Chau and the applied uses provide the much needed vehicle parking facilities serving the cross-boundary trade for over the past 30 years till the present moment. - (f) The cross-boundary container traffic in Lok Ma Chau is decreasing mainly due to the new port development in Shenzhen, the commissioning of the Hong Kong-Shenzhen Western Corridor with a new control point at Shekou, Shenzhen and the opening of LT/HYW BCP in August 2020.
-Truck crossing at the Lok Ma Chau Boundary Control Point will soon be terminated.
+There is a genuine demand for parking of container vehicles near the boundary crossing and the current facilities on the Site are well-established.
+Integral parking facility is playing an important role in serving the cross-boundary trade.

+- (d) Approval of the application would not contravene the Town Planning Board Guidelines (TPB Guidelines) No. 12C as open storage or container back-up uses located close to the Lok Ma Chau crossing and without involving pond filling might be sympathetically considered by the Board in view of the strategic location of the Site in close proximity to the Lok Ma Chau crossing and the genuine need to facilitate cross-boundary movements of goods in the area. - (e) In accordance with the TPB Guidelines No. 13F, the Site falls within Category 4 areas.
+The Site is the subject of previous planning approvals.
+The applied use would not generate adverse environmental, visual, traffic and drainage impacts on the surrounding areas.
+The Site is near the existing cross-boundary control point in Lok Ma Chau and the applied uses provide the much needed vehicle parking facilities serving the cross-boundary trade for over the past 30 years till the present moment. - (f) The cross-boundary container traffic in Lok Ma Chau is decreasing mainly due to the new port development in Shenzhen, the commissioning of the Hong Kong-Shenzhen Western Corridor with a new control point at Shekou, Shenzhen and the opening of LT/HYW BCP in August 2020.
+Truck crossing at the Lok Ma Chau BCP will soon be terminated.
 The possible impact arising from the vehicle parking activities at the Site will generally reduce.
-TIAs had been conducted for the 3 previous applications (No. A/YL-ST/553, 554 and 558) which concluded that the applied uses would not generate adverse traffic impact on the surrounding road network.
-The current application is smaller in scale in terms of size, area, types of vehicle parking spaces and usage.
-The traffic generated by the development will result in a decrease in the existing traffic, which ultimately improves the surrounding road network.

-- (g) No adverse environmental, drainage, visual and traffic impacts are envisaged.
-Landscape impact can be minimized with the proposed landscape and tree preservation proposal. - (h) As a result of the Covid-19 pandemic, the search of relocation sites has been affected.
+TIAs conducted for the 3 previous applications (No. A/YL-ST/553, 554 and 558) have concluded that the applied uses would not generate adverse traffic impact on the surrounding road network.
+The current application is smaller in scale in terms of size, area and number of vehicle parking spaces.
+The traffic generated by the development will result in a decrease in the existing traffic, which ultimately improves the surrounding road network. - (g) No adverse environmental, water quality, drainage, visual and traffic impacts are envisaged.
+Landscape impact can be minimized with the proposed landscape and tree preservation proposal. - (h) The adjoining fish ponds to the east of the Site are no longer in operation and the nearby fish pond owner and residents do not object to the application. - (i) As a result of the Covid-19 pandemic, the search of relocation sites has been affected.
 The applicant seeks sympathetic consideration from the Board for a period of 18 months for operation of the applied uses at the Site with a view to identifying alternative locations, liaising with relevant land owners and local stakeholders and obtaining necessary approvals for the relocation.